-Synta Pharmaceuticals Corp. (the Company) was incorporated in March 2000 and commenced operations in July 2001.
+Synta Pharmaceuticals Corp. (the Company), formerly Neutra Pharmaceuticals Corp., was incorporated in March 2000 and commenced operations in July 2001.
 The Company is an emerging pharmaceutical company focusing on discovering, developing, and commercializing novel drugs for inflammatory disease, cancer and diabetes.